A Most Powerful Adversary: Plot

 Kevin (Justin Theroux) wakes up handcuffed to his bed, discovering that Nora (Carrie Coon) and Lily are not in the house.
 As Jill (Margaret Qualley) finds him, they find a note from Nora.
 Despite Kevin's plea not to read it, Jill does it, with the letter stating that she took Lily and Mary and left, telling him not to call her.
-She angrily storms out, while Patti (Ann Dowd) taunts Kevin for losing his family.
+She throws him a pair of bolt cutters but then angrily storms out, while Patti (Ann Dowd) taunts Kevin for losing his family.

-As he wanders through the city to find a locksmith, Kevin asks Patti what she wants from him, to which she says that she has no idea.
+As he wanders through the city to find a locksmith to remove the cuff and severed chain, Kevin asks Patti what she wants from him, to which she says that she has no idea.
 Suddenly, Michael (Jovan Adepo) joins Kevin in his truck, revealing that they met before and is aware of Patti's appearances.
 Michael claims that Kevin visited Virgil (Steven Williams) on the night he arrived in Miracle, something he cannot remember.
 He takes him to Virgil, who explains that Patti is his adversary and Kevin must fight her to get rid of her.
 However, the only way that Kevin can fight her is in the realm of the undead, which he can only go by dying.
 Kevin tried to do it by tying a cinder block to his ankle and drowning in the lake, but the earthquake draining the lake prevented his death.
 A confused Kevin leaves him, shocked at the discovery.